Brunch & Batter

 Storage

-Blended cottage cheese is best eaten right after it is whipped.
-You can, however, store any leftovers, covered in the fridge for up to 2 days.
+Blended cottage cheese is best served right after it is whipped.
+You can, however, store any leftovers, covered, in the fridge for up to 2 days.
 The longer it stays after it has been whipped, the more watery it will become.

 FAQ